 Handwriting is something that may be far away from a lot of people in today’s digitalized world thanks to various electronic devices, and it is not strange that we have to meet up with the boring Times New Roman or Verdana at most times, even receiving a greeting card.
 So why not give a try on some handwriting fonts?
 In fact, there are some advantages of using handwriting fonts.
 Firstly, handwriting fonts add a personal touch, which is true especially when you are sending cards, invitations using them.
 Secondly, handwriting fonts will attract the eye.
 Imagine using a handwriting font instead of web-safe fonts like Arial, Times New Roman for your blog titles, post titles etc, you will surely catch the eyes of your readers.

 Handwriting fonts are good for logos, headers, titles, notes but not for regular text.
 Hasty Tasty created by David Kerkhoff is a typical font in handwriting style.
 As its name suggests, Hasty Tasty looks like a hastily penned down recipe, a quickly jotted down note.
 The font comes in full range of accents so you can use in a multilingual project.

-To download free handwriting fonts, you can take a look at our free fonts collection, which offers more than 20,000 fonts in different categories.
-If you are looking for handwriting fonts that are of high quality (well kerned, alternates, broad character support, etc.), have a look at handwriting fonts at myfonts.com.
-If you don’t want the hassle of downloading and installing fonts, but just need simple designs in handwriting fonts, then you can check our design tool below.
+To download free handwriting fonts, you can take a look at our collection of handwriting fonts.
+If you are looking for professional handwriting fonts with good kerning, alternates, broad character support, have a look at handwriting fonts at MyFonts.com.
+If you don’t want the hassle of downloading and installing fonts, but just want to use handwriting fonts fonts online, you should check our text generator tool below.

 Create text images with handwriting fonts

 You can use the following tool to generate text images based on your selection of colors, sizes using handwriting fonts in seconds.
 You can then save the image, or use the EMBED button to get image links.
 If you want to modify the image further such as rotating, bending or blurring, you can use our image tools.